 Location.
 29° 38.427′ N, 97° 58.024′ W. Marker is near Seguin, Texas, in Guadalupe County.
 Marker is on State Highway 123 3.1 miles north of Interstate 10, on the right when traveling north.
+Marker is located in a pull-out on the east side of the highway.
 Touch for map.
-Marker is located in a pull-out on the east side of the highway.
 Marker is in this post office area: Seguin TX 78155, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Also see . . .